 - 1. Measure and mark the exterior sheathing where the top of the beam will intersect the house.
-For most porches, the top of the porch beam (without the 2nd top plate) will be level with the top of the first top plates on the walls.
-(See Figure 7.3).
-For two-story houses (Rachel & Anna) the top of the front porch beams will be lower.
-Check the prints for the correct height. - 2.
-Measure down from the top mark and mark the exterior sheathing where the bottom of the beam will intersect the house.
+The top of the porch beam's 2x will be level with the top of the first top plates on the walls.
+(See Figure 7.4). - Measure down and mark the exterior sheathing where the bottom of the beam will intersect the house.
 The height of the beam will be 7 3/8" for 2x8 beams or 9 3/8" for 2x10 beams. - 3.
-The joist hanger will be installed with its outside vertical edge flush to the plumb line made above.
-"See "Identify Location of Porch Posts". - 4.
+The joist hanger will be installed with its outside vertical edge flush to the plumb line made above "See "Identify Location of Porch Posts". - 4.
 Make a second mark 5 $\frac{1}{2}$ " from the first mark for the inside edge of the hanger.
 Use a straight edge to create a vertical line at this mark.